-1. Muenzenberg's expulsion from the
+1. Münzenberg's expulsion from the C.C. of the C.P.G. by the Central Committee of the Party and Münzenberg's objections to this decision.

-Central Committee of the Communist Party of Germany by the Central Committee of the Party and Muenzenberg's objections to this decision.
+2. The request by the C.C. of the C.P.G. to investigate the further charges submitted against Münzenberg.

-2. The request by the Central Committee of the Communist Party of Germany to investigate the further charges submitted against Muenzenberg.
+The I.C.C. had before it all the material relating to the expulsion of Münzenberg from the C.C. of the C.P.G., as well as Münzenberg's letter, in which he raised objection to this expulsion, and his other letters to the Communist International.
+After careful examination of the material in evidence and verification of the material transmitted by Münzenberg, the I.C.C. arrived at the following conclusions:

-The I.C.C. had before it all the material relating to the expulsion of Muenzenberg from the Central Committee of the Communist Party of Germany, as well as Muenzenberg's letter, in which he raised objection to this expulsion, and his other letters to the Communist International.
-After careful examination of the material in evidence and verification of the material transmitted by Muenzenberg, the I.C.C. arrived at the following conclusions:
+1. Already, in the past, Comrade Thaelmann and other comrades in the leadership of the C.P.C. had had repeatedly to criticise and reprimand Münzenberg in the sharpest manner, because he gave evidence of an unprincipled attitude in important political questions, showed a propensity towards bluffing in his work, and sought to evade the control and discipline of the Party.
+Before the fascist dictatorship in Germany, Münzenberg, as an adherent of the adventurist Neumann group-hostile to the united front-carried on insidious struggle against Ernst Thaelmann, against the C.C. of the C.P.G. and its policy.
+The activity of this group was very severely condemned by the Communist International.

-- 1. In the past, Comrade Thaelmann and other comrades in the leadership of the Communist Party of Germany had had repeatedly to criticize and reprimand Muenzenberg in the sharpest manner, because he gave evidence of an unprincipled attitude in important political questions, showed a propensity towards bluffing in his work, and sought to evade the control and discipline of the Party.
-Before the fascist dictatorship in Germany, Muenzenberg, as an adherent of the adventurist Neumann group-hostile to the united front-carried on insidious struggle against Ernst Thaelmann, against the Central Committee of the Communist Party of Germany and its policy.
-The activity of this group was very severely condemned by the Communist International. - 2.
-When, in 1932, Muenzenberg withdrew-in words-from the Neumann group, the Party and the Communist International assigned to him various tasks of agitation and propaganda, in order to give him the opportunity of overcoming, through his work, his weaknesses and errors.
-But under the conditions of the fascist dictatorship, of the difficult illegal position of the Party, which particularly demanded from all Party comrades the most scrupulous regard for Party discipline and the strictest vigilance with regard to the fascist enemy, Muenzenberg lost faith in the power of the working class.
-Under the conditions of political emigration, detached from the German working class.
-Muenzenberg became politically demoralized.
+2. When, in 1932, Münzenberg withdrew-in words-from the Neumann group, the Party and the Communist International assigned to him various tasks of agitation and propaganda, in order to give him the opportunity of overcoming, through his work, his weaknesses and errors.
+But under the conditions of the fascist dictatorship, of the difficult illegal position of the Party, which particularly demanded from all Party comrades the most scrupulous regard for Party discipline and the strictest vigilance with regard to the fascist enemy, Münzenberg lost faith in the power of the working class.
+Under the conditions of political emigration, detached from the German working class, Münzenberg became politically demoralised.

-3. This demoralization was expressed in his intrigues against the Party and in his relations with Trotskyite elements and other enemies of the working class movement.
+3. This demoralisation was expressed in his intrigues against the Party and in his relations with Trotskyist elements and other enemies of the working-class movement.

-Early in 1936, the Central Committee of the Communist Party of Germany was compelled to reprimand Muenzenberg because he divulged internal Party affairs in order to intrigue against the Party leadership.
-An investigation in 1936 established the fact that Muenzenberg had brought into the circle of his coworkers elements who were strongly suspected-and some of them convicted-of relations with enemies of the antifascist movement.
-Muenzenberg put difficulties in the way of this investigation.
-From the material now before the I.C.C. it is evident that Muenzenberg entered into relations with such persons and institutions which are under no circumstances in the interests of the working class.
-Muenzenberg has constantly declined to give any explanation about his connections to the Central Committee of the Party.
+Early in 1936, the C.C. of the C.P.G. was compelled to reprimand Münzenberg because he divulged internal Party affairs in order to intrigue against the Party An investigation in 1936 leadership. established the fact that Münzenberg had brought into the circle of his coworkers elements who were strongly suspected-and some of them convicted-of relations with enemies of the anti-fascist movement.
+Münzenberg put difficulties in the way of this investigation.
+From the material now before the I.C.C. it is evident that Münzenberg had entered into relations with such persons and institutions which are under no circumstances in the interests of the working class.
+Münzenberg has constantly declined to give any explanation about his connections to the C.C. of the Party.

-4. Muenzenberg's political demoralization was further expressed in his disorganizing activity with regard to efforts to secure a united front and a people's front.
-In the face of the complicated international situation, of the increasing aggression of fascism, and of the attack of the reactionary section of the bourgeoisie of Great Britain and France upon the people's front, and in the face of the necessity for a more vigorous antifascist struggle, Muenzenberg showed more and more open indications of capitulation.
+4. Münzenberg's political demoralisation was further expressed in his disorganising activity with regard to efforts to secure a united front and a people's front.
+In the face of the complicated internal situation, of the increasing aggression of Fascism, and of the attack of the reactionary section of the bourgeoisie of Great Britain and France upon the people's front, and in the face of the necessity for more vigorous anti-fascist struggle, Münzenberg showed more and more open indications of capitulation.